tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 headLine = unlines . take 1 . lines
 ```

 Simple enough.
 We could hook this function up to an input source,
 possibly located somewhere on disk, and also to some output sink.
+This
-This program would use resources like memory, CPU time, file
+program would use resources like memory, CPU time, file descriptors
-descriptors and disk space.
+and disk space.

 If the amount of memory does not grow beyond a finite bound, for all
 possible inputs, we say that the program runs in bounded memory.
-And
+More
-more generally, we will say that **a program is streaming** if the
+generally, we will say that **a program is streaming** if the usage of
-usage of some resources considered *scarce* is bounded.
+some resources considered *scarce* is bounded.

 In our example we care about memory and file handles.
-It's
+It's important
-important to constrain RAM usage, because the amount of fast volatile
+to tame RAM usage, because the amount of fast volatile memory
-memory available in a computer is typically far smaller than the size
+available in a computer is typically far smaller than the size of the
-of the program's input.
-Likewise, file descriptors aren't a commodity
+program's input.
+Likewise, file descriptors aren't a commodity in
-in infinite supply: operating systems impose strict per-process limits
+infinite supply: operating systems impose aggressive per-process
-by default.
-Disk space, and sometimes even CPU time, are comparatively far less
+limits by default.
+Disk space, and sometimes even CPU time, are
-scarce, so we won't worry about those here.
+comparatively far less scarce, so we won't worry about those here.

 It can be hard to reconcile the constraints of resource scarcity with
 another imperative: don't give up on writing programs from composable